KarthikRaghavan-Annamalai/KarthikRaghavan-Annamalai/README.md

 <h1 align="center">Karthikraghavan</h1>

+* I completed my Bachelpors in Mathematics in Karpagam Academy of Higher Education [Coimbatore,TN]
 * I am currently working in Cognizant Technology Solutions as an Analyst.
 * I'm an aspiring Data Scientist
 * My favourite thing about my job is getting data and analysing in order to minimize the breaching metrics and find trends or identify patterns.